Skip to content

 Consumers should:

-1. Instantiate Mosaic with a root element
+1. Instantiate Mosaic with root element

 2. Call initialize()